 Communications.
 The Board believes that the management speaks for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
-However, it is expected that Board members will do this only after coordinating with the CEO and that any questions, opinions, and other feedback expressed by the constituent will be reported to the CEO.
-Any such constituent interaction must comply with applicable law, including laws governing selective disclosure.
+However, it is expected that Board members will do this only with knowledge of the management and, absent unusual circumstances or as contemplated by the committee charters, only at the request of management.